CMU-CREATE-Lab/deep-smoke-machine/README.md

 cd deep-smoke-machine/back-end/data/
 cp dataset/2020-02-24/metadata_02242020.json metadata.json
 ```
 Split the metadata into three sets: train, validation, and test.
 This will create a deep-smoke-machine/back-end/data/split/ folder that contains all splits, as indicated in our technical report.
+The method for splitting the dataset will be explained in the next "Dataset" section.
 ```sh
 python split_metadata.py confirm
 ```